iam-rohan/iam-rohan/README.md

 Working 💼 <a src="https://www.upwork.com/freelancers/~0182a20267d537d9e6">Upwork(Rohan Acharya)</a> as a Web Developer.

 🤓 I have a keen interest in 🤝 collaborating with others and empowering others to build digital solutions that solve real-world 🌍 problems.
-I'm also a **`Creative Writer`** and a **`Creative Designer`** who believes that the merge between Creativity and Digital Technology always creat something beautiful and exciting for everyone.
+I'm also a **`Creative Writer`** and a **`Creative Designer`** who believes that the merge between Creativity and Digital Technology always create something beautiful and exciting for everyone.

 <img align="right" alt="GIF" src="https://media.giphy.com/media/IpeYSEZshTefe/giphy.gif" />